 Reading is a habit and should be established when the child is relatively young.

-In a world that is slowly but surely turning away from books and getting glued to monitors or television screens, the importance of developing a passion for reading cannot be overlooked.
+In a world that is slowly but surely turning away from books and getting glued to phones, tablets, monitors or LCD television screens, the importance of developing a passion for reading cannot be overlooked.
 What can you do to foster this habit?

 1 / About reading to your child: